tylercrumpton/red-scout/README.md

 - Small (less than 10x10cm)
 - Uses snap fasteners for connecting sensors and devices

+### Assembly-time Configuration
+To configure the IO pads of the Red Scout at assembly time, a resistor or jumper can be added to the PD or PU resistor pads for that IO.
+A resistor soldered to the PD pads is placed between the IO pad and GND, whereas a resistor soldered to the PU pads is placed between the IO pad and VCC.
+By soldering a zero ohm resistor on PD or PU, the IO pad can be used as VCC or GND instead of its IO function.
+Example hardware configurations will be added to the documentation in the future.

 ### AA-Version Features
 ![AA-Version v1.0 Red Scout](https://cloud.githubusercontent.com/assets/1317406/6549054/dcc10e6e-c5d9-11e4-8e45-32023bc82370.png)
 - Powered by two AA batteries